Optimizing Segment Size for Historical Nodes

 Failure Modes & Diagnostics

-Oversized segments (>1.5 GB) trigger predictable JVM heap exhaustion during the load phase, causing prolonged stop-the-world garbage collection pauses and OutOfMemoryError: Java heap space exceptions during handoff.
-Conversely, undersized segments (<200 MB) fragment the underlying Columnar Storage Formats in Druid, inflating metadata overhead in the relational metadata store and degrading Broker-to-Historical discovery latency.
-Diagnostic workflows must isolate these conditions before they cascade into query timeouts or node evictions.
+Two size failures dominate, and they present in opposite directions.
+Oversized segments (>1.5 GB) trigger JVM heap exhaustion during the load phase, causing prolonged stop-the-world GC pauses and OutOfMemoryError: Java heap space during handoff.
+Undersized segments (<200 MB) fragment the columnar storage layout, inflating metadata in the relational metadata store and degrading the Broker-to-Historical discovery path documented under query routing and segment discovery.
+Isolate the condition before it cascades into query timeouts or node evictions:

-# Inspect segment size distribution per datasource via Coordinator API
+# Inspect segment size distribution per datasource via the Coordinator API

-# Monitor Historical JVM heap pressure and segment load latency
+# Watch Historical JVM heap / GC pressure while segments load

 curl -s "http://<historical-host>:8083/druid/v2/segments/loaded" | jq 'length'

-Deterministic partitioning requires calibrating targetRowsPerSegment and maxRowsPerSegment against empirical row sizes and compression ratios.
-The baseline calculation targetRows = (TargetMB * 1048576) / AvgRowBytes must be validated post-ingestion, as Parquet dictionary encoding and bitmap compression can yield 30–60% variance from raw estimates.
-For batch and stream ingestion, the tuningConfig must enforce strict boundaries to prevent runaway partitioning.
+Deterministic partitioning requires calibrating maxRowsPerSegment against empirical row sizes and compression ratios.
+The heuristic below gives a starting row target, but it must be validated post-ingestion because dictionary encoding and bitmap compression can shift the real footprint 30–60% from a raw estimate:

 {